preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 - Automatic advancement: when audio finishes, next line starts
 - Timing synced: video, audio, and subtitles all coordinated
-- Hot reload: save script, browser updates automatically
+- Manual refresh: save script, refresh browser to see changes

 **Done when:** Write a script, save it, press play, watch the whole thing — **THIS IS FIRST LIFE**